Coronavirus notice: We are providing an uninterrupted service to our customers

 - Step 10: Monitoring and management of compliance.

-A following section provides an explanation of the latest regulatory environment, including relevant international standards, a breakdown of money laundering offences and defences, with notes on the rules that apply in specific business sectors and key legislative developments.
+A following section provides an explanation of today’s regulatory environment, including relevant international standards, a breakdown of money laundering offences and defences, and key legislative developments.

-Further sections offer additional notes on the ten step process, pinpointing the specific approach that must be taken for the following business sectors and jurisdictions:
+Further sections offer additional guidance on the ten-step process, pinpointing the specific approach that must be taken for the following business sectors and jurisdictions:

 -